 - Check Your Homeowners Insurance Policy

-- If you know you’re going to be burning fires during the whole winter season, go ahead and be on the safe side and have your homeowner’s insurance policy updated.
+- If you know you’re going to be burning fires during the whole winter season, go ahead and be on the safe side and have your homeowners insurance policy updated.
 We’re not saying anything will happen, but it’s good to just be covered for the ‘just in case’ moments of life.
-Give your TGS Insurance agent a call at 1-855-821-4678 or visit us on our website here.

 - Be Proactive